Hiking With Ben

 A fallen tree propped up over the track on the steep descent.

 I soon reached the side creek choked with fallen timber, and scrambled down to ford it.
 I continued along as far as the halfway flat, where I took a short break to give my legs a rest from the descent.
 I found some large fungi shaped like scallop shells growing on a dead branch.
-But spring wasn’t really the season for fungi, and I hadn’t seen much besides bracket fungi.
+But spring wasn’t the season for fungi, and I hadn’t seen much besides bracket fungi.
 In autumn there’s much more to see including my favourite, the beautiful blue-cyan caps of pixie’s parasol (Mycena interrupta).

 Fungi growing at the halfway flat.